 What is DTMS Therapy?

 In 2008, people with major depression could undergo a non-invasive treatment called standard rTMS.
 This is short for repetitive transcranial magnetic stimulation.

-In 2008, individuals with major depression could begin to undergo a non-invasive treatment called standard rTMS (repetitive transcranial magnetic stimulation).
-The depression treatment would relay electromagnetic pulses from a handheld device to control brain regions’ neural activity.
+The depression treatment relays electromagnetic pulses from a handheld device to control brain regions’ neural activity.

-However, despite its safety and efficacy in relieving depression symptoms, the device’s figure-8 shape had two primary drawbacks:
+However, despite its safety and efficacy in treating depression symptoms, the device’s figure-8 shape had two main drawbacks:

 In response, Israeli company BrainsWay built upon the standard rTMS to present Deep Transcranial Magnetic Stimulation (DTMS) therapy.